Outback Jack (wrestler): World Wrestling Federation (1986–1988)

-Stilsbury made his WWF debut in November 1986, as Outback Jack.
+Stilsbury, as Outback Jack, made his WWF debut in November 1986.
 His wins mainly came over jobbers such as Jose Estrada, Steve Lombardi, Barry O, Barry Horowitz and "Iron" Mike Sharpe.
 However, Outback Jack also defeated well-known superstars such as Nikolai Volkoff and former WWE Champion The Iron Sheik.
 Eventually, Stilsbury started becoming a jobber himself, losing matches to high-level superstars such as "Million Dollar Man" Ted DiBiase and Rick Rude.
-Outback Jack feuded with Frenchy Martin, and the two had matches featured on the 4 May and 25 May 1987 episodes of WWF Prime Time Wrestling.
-Outback Jack won both matches.
+Outback Jack feuded with Frenchy Martin, and the two had matches featured on May 4 and 25 1987 episodes of WWF Prime Time Wrestling, both of which Outback Jack won.
 During this time, he also feuded with Killer Khan.

-On the 3 August 1987 episode of WWF Prime Time Wrestling, Outback Jack rescued Tito Santana from an attack by Ron Bass.
-This led to a match between Outback Jack and Bass later in the show.
-Bass won, and the pair continued to face each other into the following year.
-Outback Jack made one appearance on the interview segment The Snake Pit with Jake "The Snake" Roberts, on 6 June 1987.
+On 3 August episode of Prime Time Wrestling, Outback Jack rescued Tito Santana from an attack by Ron Bass, leading to a match between him and Bass later in the show, which Bass won.
+The pair continued to face each other into the following year.
+Outback Jack made one appearance on the interview segment The Snake Pit with Jake "The Snake" Roberts on 6 June.

-On the 7 May 1988 episode of WWF Superstars of Wrestling, Outback Jack competed in his final televised match teaming with Brady Boone and Steve Blackman in a loss to The Islanders; this was the only match in which The Islanders competed as a team of three, as they were joined by new Islander Siva Afi.
-Outback Jack's brief career concluded at the only wrestling event held in Kissimmee, Florida's Tupperware Convention Center, on the evening of 15 May 1988.
-The outcome of his rematch with Greg Valentine remains a mystery although Valentine had pinned him three days prior at the Columbus Municipal Auditorium.
+On 7 May 1988 episode of WWF Superstars of Wrestling, Outback Jack competed in his final televised match, teaming with Brady Boone and Steve Blackman in a loss to The Islanders; this was the only match in which The Islanders competed as a team of three, as they were joined by new Islander Siva Afi.
+On 15 May, Outback Jack wrestled his last match in Kissimmee, Florida, against Greg Valentine.
+The outcome of his rematch with Valentine remains a mystery although Valentine had pinned him three days prior at the Columbus Municipal Auditorium.

-Post-World Wrestling Federation

 The WWF had LJN Wrestling Superstars create an Outback Jack action figure to be produced and distributed worldwide.
-In 2003, Pro Wrestling Illustrated published a list of the top 400 wrestlers in WWE history; Stilsbury was ranked No. 371.
-Stilsbury stated in an interview that he does not often think about his time with the World Wrestling Federation.

-In recent years, Stilsbury has been involved in Highland Games caber tossing events in Florida.
-His eyesight has been declining, and he is now blind in one eye and has limited vision in his other.
 His sudden departure from the WWF has led to him being described as "one of the most asked about people in the business".

+Personal life

+Stilsbury is blind in one eye due to a helicopter crash, and has limited vision in his other due to diabetes.